about the pinnacle club

 PROSPECTIVE MEMBERSHIP

-It’s important that you already have a sound basis of climbing experience, are able to lead and place gear and that you can bring the necessary equipment with you to meets.
-For meets in mountainous areas you will be expected to have a good knowledge of hill walking and navigation skills.
-On winter meets it is essential to bring and know how to use an ice axe and crampons.
+Some meets are more adventurous and challenging than others.
+For meets in mountainous areas you will be expected to have some hill walking experience and basic navigation skills.
+On winter meets it's essential to bring and know how to use an ice axe and crampons.

-You must be 18 years or over, display sufficient skill and competence to lead safely on traditionally-protected climbs and be prepared to share in the activities of the Club.
+Now the boring bit...
+You need to be 18 years or over, and display enough skill and competence to lead safely on traditionally-protected climbs, including multi-pitch climbs, and be prepared to share in the activities of the Club.
 You should have taken an active part in the Club’s activities for a minimum of six months, or have the written support of at least four Club members.
 Your application must also be proposed and seconded by members of the Club with whom you have climbed.

 LIABILITY AND INSURANCE